 Roof design considerations

-It's easy to include a thick layer of insulation between the floor joists in an unconditioned attic.
-But if a house has a complicated roof or HVAC(Heating, ventilation, and air conditioning).
-Collectively, the mechanical systems that heat, ventilate, and cool a building. equipment will be installed in the attic, the attic should be unvented and conditioned.
-Because the roof affects the structure's energy performance, indoor air quality, and long-term durability, its design can't be an afterthought — at least not for a green home.
+It’s easy to include a thick layer of insulation between the floor joists in an unconditioned attic.
+But if a house has a complicated roof or HVAC equipment will be installed in the attic, the attic should be unvented and conditioned.
+Because the roof affects the structure’s energy performance, indoor air quality, and long-term durability, its design can’t be an afterthought — at least not for a green home.
 Integrated design is a way to involve all trade contractors in design decisions before breaking ground.
 Choices to consider when designing the roof system:

 How will the roof be framed?
 Roofs have traditionally been framed with dimensional lumber, but deep rafters and ceiling joists can be replaced with I-joists or trusses that are just as strong and use less wood.
 Building a roof with SIPs uses less wood and incorporates insulation into the process.
 Replacing sawn lumber with these engineered products can save time as well as natural resources.